tunglt6596/PCIe-DE2i-150/README.md

 ## Running the tests

-* Change states of SWs 0 to 6 to see changes on screen.
+* Change states of SWs 0 to 6 to see results on screen.
 If all 7 SWs are 0, the original video is displayed.
 Else:
 ```
 0000001: Gaussian filter, sigma equals 1.
 0000010: Gaussian filter, sigma equals 2.